Addd12/job-platform/README.md

 - specify return type at method declaration (to catch errors earlier in the execution so that the error message is less confusing)
 - how to use laravel-debugbar package
 - how to create and use factories
+- CSRF - cross site request forgery, how it works explained